INTERNET SAFETY POLICY

 - FTP transactional normally will be blocked by the firewall.
 Users with a specific business reason to use FTP must forward a written request for such assess to the IT department management.

-- As required by the 2008 CIPA amendment, Devereux will educate its students about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, as well as cyberbullying awareness and response.
-Devereux is actively working on an on-line safety course for our students, which will include the aforementioned topics.
+- As required by the 2008 CIPA amendment, Devereux Advanced Behavioral Health will educate its students about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, as well as cyberbullying awareness and response.
+Devereux Advanced Behavioral Health is actively working on an on-line safety course for our students, which will include the aforementioned topics.

 Questions or comments please contact us using the form provided above.